He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 Great to have you back, folks.

-Rush Limbaugh, 800-282-2882 if you want to be on the program.
+Rush Limbaugh, 800-282-2882, if you want to be on the program.

 3M Company confirmed it would eventually stop offering its health insurance plan to retirees, citing Obamacare as a factor.

-How is how the hell is that?
+How the hell is that?

-Would somebody explain to me how companies are getting out of it is gonna make it easier for people in their 50s and early sixties to find affordable policies on their who the hell wrote this?
+Would somebody explain to me how companies are getting out of it is going to make it easier for people in their 50s and early 60s to find affordable policies on their own?

 It's a Wall Street Journal.

-While thousands of employers are tapping new funds uh from the law to keep retiree plans, 3M illustrates that others may not opt to retain such plans over the next few years.
+While thousands of employers are tapping new funds from the law to keep retiree plans, 3M illustrates that others may not opt to retain such plans over the next few years.

 Both groups will get an unspecified health reimbursement instead of having access to a company-sponsored health plan.

-So in other words, as always it's up to me to translate.
+So in other words, as always, it's up to me to translate.

-In other words, 3M has decided they will no longer be able to afford to provide health insurance under Obamacare, and so instead they're gonna give their employees money towards setting up a health savings account.
+In other words, 3M has decided they will no longer be able to afford to provide health insurance under Obamacare.

-And here's the LA Times story.
+And here's the L.A.
+Times story.

 This is what it must be like to have a real watchdog media.